yuenhy/stapler/README.md

 ```bash
 $ dream 'a latent space' --latents_filename latent.pkl
 ```
-Looks for `previous.backup` in `latents` wherever the command is invoked.
+Looks for `latent.pkl` in `latents` wherever the command is invoked.
 You can specify the parent directory with `--save_dir`.